Dieau/Dieau/README.md

 ## Quick Trivia about me :

-- 🐌 After a scientific high school diploma, decided to tryout Medic School, which was not for me.
 - 📚 Gratuated from **Lyon III University** in Applied Foreign Languages, both in Japanese and English.
 - 🏮 Lived in Japan for a year, in **Ôsaka**, which made me grow immensely.
 - 💭 Decided to **explore new horizons**, and discovered code during 42's selection process.